oyanzhi/tp/docs/DeveloperGuide.md

 **MSS**

 1. The user launches the application.
-2. The system prompts user to enter username.
+2. FinHub prompts user to enter username.
 3. The user enters their username.
-4. The system prompts for password.
+4. FinHub prompts for password.
 5. The user enters their password.
-6. The system validates the credentials against stored records.
+6. FinHub validates the credentials against stored records.
 7. If valid, the user is granted access.

     Use case ends.